MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Temperature-v2/instructions.md

-# Instructions
+# H SDD - Temperatures v2

 ## Overview

-There is a year's worth of temperature readings in a [csv file](assets/tempF.csv "data file"): 8,759 readings.
+A year's worth of temperature readings are in a [csv file](assets/tempF.csv "data file"), 8,759 readings in total.
 Unfortunately, they are all in Fahrenheit and need to be converted to Celsius, rounded to 1 decimal place.

 ## Top Level Design (Psuedocode)

 1. Read the data from the csv file: `tempF.csv`
-2. Convert the temperatures to Celsius
+2. [Convert](https://www.mathsisfun.com/temperature-conversion.html "Maths is Fun!") the temperatures to Celsius
 3. Write the data to the text file: `tempC.txt`

 ## Top Level Design (Structure diagram)

 ![Structure diagram](assets/sd.png)

 ## Data